skatejs/skatejs/README.md

 });
 ```

+The change object contains the following properties:

+- `name` The name of the attribute that was changed.
+- `newValue` The new value of the attribute.
+- `oldValue` The old value of the attribute.

-The `attribute` callback is fired whenever an element attribute is created, updated or removed.
+The `attribute` callback is fired whenever an element attribute is created, updated or removed, but not if the attribute already exists on the element when it is first initialised.
 This is synonymous with the `attributeChangedCallback` in the web component spec.
+The only differences are:

+- Undefined attribute values are normalised to be `undefined` instead of `null` to be consistent across the board.
+- The function signature is different: the element is the first argument and the parameters are consolidated into a change object.